 Considerations for a long term investment strategy

 If you believe that Reserve can establish the leading stable cryptocurrency, RSR is a great way of getting in early.
-You can sign up to an exchange and buy RSR straight away.
+You can sign up to an exchange and get some RSR tokens.
 If you want extra security, you might want to think about getting a wallet to store your coins as well.

 Considerations for a short term trading strategy